Iconic Amusement Thrill Rides That Have Stood the Test of Time

 This carousel model offers 16 to 36 seats.
 SUNHONG engineers will recommend the best configuration based on available space and daily visitor flow.

-Can I customize the carousel design?
+Can I customize the appearance of the carousel?

-Yes, SUNHONG offers customized services such as carousel theme, color, seat design and decoration style.
-SUNHONG designers can design carousels with exclusive intellectual property rights or trademarks to match the overall theme of the theme park, increasing the attraction and traffic of visitors.
+Yes, SUNHONG provides you with customized services such as the theme, color, seat shape, and decoration style of the carousel.
+SUNHONGD's design engineers can create a carousel with exclusive IP or brand according to the overall design of the amusement park to increase the attraction and flow of people in the amusement park.

 What certifications are required for the carousel?